1umair/Forecasting-Bikeshare-DC/Other Resources/Readme.txt

 6) final_df.csv: this is the dataset used for most of our final report analysis.
 It is a combined dataset of daily Capital Bikeshaer usage across 2011 through 2018, incorporating weather data, day of week, and season in addition to date and count of users.
 A copy is located in the Data folder.

+7) bikeshare_usage_by_date_and_hour: This dataset tracks the daily bike share count from 2013 to 2017 in the Capital bikeshare system.
+This was used in our initial exploratory data analysis
 ========
 CODE
 ========